A simple but surprisingly capable BASIC interpreter, developed in 32-bit x86 assembly.

 ends

 !
-Check if the player can move left or right
+Check if character can move in horizontal direction

 cinfo x + dx, y + i